 Dale Webster

-Dale Webster is Director of Research at Google Health working to improve patient outcomes in healthcare using Deep Learning and Medical Imaging.
-His recent work leverages AI to screen for Diabetic Retinopathy in India and Thailand, predict Cardiovascular health factors from fundus photos, differential diagnosis of skin disease, and applications of medically tuned LLMs.
+Dale Webster is Director in Google Research working to improve patient outcomes in healthcare using Deep Learning and Medical Imaging.
+His work Includes leveraging AI to screen for Diabetic Retinopathy in India and Thailand, predicting Cardiovascular health factors from fundus photos, differential diagnosis of skin disease, and applications of medically tuned LLMs.
 Prior to Google he was a Software Engineer at Pacific Biosciences working on direct sequencing of methylation state and rapid sequencing and assembly of microbial pathogens during global outbreaks.
 His PhD work in Bioinformatics at the University of California San Francisco focused on viral evolution, and he received his Bachelor of Science in Computer Science from Rice University.

 Authored Publications